Tracking controllability on moving targets for parabolic equations: Tracking controllability on fixed target points

 \begin{definition} Let $x_1,\ldots,x_N\in (0,L)$ satisfying $x_1<\cdots<x_N$ and $(f_1,\ldots,f_N)\in (L^2(0,T))^N$.
 Then, $p_{f_1,\ldots,f_N}$ denotes the solution of: where $\delta_{x_i}$ denotes the Dirac delta function supported at a given point $x_i\in (0,L)$. \end{definition}

 In order to address the tracking problem, we resort to Lions' duality theory (see \cite{lions1988controlabilite} or \cite{lions1992pointwise}), also known as Hilbert Uniqueness Method (HUM).
-The approximate controllability of the system ensures that a dual functional, that we will define in the next lemma, is coercive in the corresponding Hilbert space, in our case $(L^2(0,T))^N$.
-Consequently, the optimal control that minimizes the tracking error is nothing more than the projection of the optimal adjoint state onto the control space, transforming a trajectory search problem into a minimizing problem.
+The approximate controllability of the system ensures that a dual functional, which we will define in the next lemma, is coercive in the corresponding Hilbert space, in our case $(L^2(0,T))^N$.
+Consequently, the optimal control that minimizes the tracking error is nothing more than the projection of the optimal adjoint state onto the control space, transforming a trajectory search problem into a minimization problem.
 If the system is approximately controllable, then the adjoint operator must be injective, which is translated into a Unique Continuation property, as can be seen in the next Lemma \ref{lm:interiordualgen}.
-On the other hand, the Lax-Milgram Theorem or basic principles of convex optimization guarantees that the minimum of the functional exists and is unique.
-Finally, from an intuitive point of view, the reason why the $\delta_{x_i}$ appear on the adjoint system is that we aim at controlling on those points, so in the dual system we must be able to observe perturbations on those points, perturbations that can only affect them if a Dirac mass appears there.
-Also, note that since the target is continuous on the points $x_i$, we will have to consider the duality with continuous functions.
+On the other hand, the Lax-Milgram Theorem or basic principles of convex optimization guarantee that the minimum of the functional exists and is unique.
+Finally, from an intuitive point of view, the reason why the $\delta_{x_i}$ appear in the adjoint system is that we aim to control the state at those points, so in the dual system we must be able to observe perturbations on those points, perturbations that can only affect them if a Dirac mass appears there.

 To continue with, let us state and prove the following duality result, based on a unique continuation property:

 \begin{lemma}[Duality for interior pointwise controllability] Let $x_1,\ldots,x_N\in (0,L)$ satisfying $x_1<\cdots<x_N$.
 Then, \eqref{con:heat0gen} is approximately controllable on $(0,T)\times\{x_1,\ldots,x_N\}$ if and only if